NuVotifier/NuVotifier/docs/faq.md

 # FAQ

-Also know as, the page you go to when NuVotifier isn't doing what it is supposed to.
+Also known as, the page you go to when NuVotifier isn't doing what it is supposed to.

 From maintaining NuVotifier for some time, I receive a lot of the same questions.
 I try to answer them the best I can in this document.